The Battle of Szávaszentdemeter, 6-7 August 1523

 Pasha Ferhád, the leader of Bosnia, sent Bey Bali as the vanguard of his army.
 In the first clash, it was Bali who won the fight and the Hungarians withdrew into the vineyards on the bank of the Száva River to take cover there.
-Yet, it appears to have been only a classical military trick and the Hungarians might have been snaring the Turks after them.
+Yet, it appears to have been only a classical military trick and the Hungarians might have been luring the Turks after them.

 Pasha Ferhád became over-enthusiastic because of the initial success of Bey Bali and walked into the trap of the Hungarians and has suffered a major defeat.
 According to some sources, he fell in the battle but the Chronicle of Szerémi says he was hiding in the vineyard and the soldiers of Bey Bali found him just three days later, half-dead of fear.

-Csorba mentions the „Tales of the 1,000 nights” where Seherezade tells the tale how the wolf and the fox got allied against the man (149th and 150th tales):
+Csorba mentions the „Tales of the 1,000 nights” where Seherezade tells the tale of how the wolf and the fox got allied against the man (149th and 150th tales):

 „The fox, having been exhausted of the cruelty and anger of his overlord, the wolf, all the more because he was ceaselessly intervented the rights of the foxes, tried to get rid of the power of the wolf as a revenge against his pride and cheekiness.
 The fox offered his alliance to the wolf against the man (Ibn Adam) but the wolf was so conceited that beat the fox, then sent him forward as a vanguard The wolf ordered him to report immediately if he met any prey.
-Upon arriving into a vineyard, the fox noticed a trap and went back to the wolf, saying: „The weather is fine today and all animals are happy because the owner of the winery is dead.”
-Saying so, he led the wolf to the trap who fell into it.
-Then, they began to bargain and the wolf listened three tales of the fox, about the ungratefulness, stupidity and finally, the howling of the wolf has called the attention of the master of the vineyard.
+Upon arriving at a vineyard, the fox noticed a trap and went back to the wolf, saying: „The weather is fine today and all animals are happy because the owner of the winery is dead.”
+Saying so, he led the wolf to the trap that fell into it.
+Then, they began to bargain and the wolf listened to three tales of the fox, about the ungratefulness, stupidity and finally, the howling of the wolf has woken the attention of the master of the vineyard.

 In the Chronicle of Szerémi György, Pasha Ferhád was scolding Bey Bali just before the battle like this: „Where are those wolves whom you had mentioned to me, you rogue?”
 Actually, he did not notice the Hungarians who had withdrawn into the vineyards.
 The answer was: „When the lion sets out to hunt, the wolf runs away from him…”